neuropoly/intranet.neuro.polymtl.ca/comprehensive-exam-guide.md

 # <span>📖</span> Comprehensive Exam

-This page presents a guide to the comprehensive exam at Poly.
-Comprehensive Exam (CE) is one of the milestones that every doctoral student enrolled at Poly needs to pass before continuing towards the PhD.
-This guide intends to provide all the details to the CE for students enrolled at the **Biomedical Engineering department**.
+This page presents a guide to the comprehensive exam at Poly/UdeM for students enrolled in the **Biomedical Engineering** program.
+Comprehensive Exam (CE) is one of the milestones that every doctoral student enrolled needs to pass before continuing towards the PhD.
+This guide intends to provide all the details to the CE.

 ## When to give this exam?